-ltem Cost
+ltem

-Budget Narrative: identified.
-Provide a narrative budget justification for each of the budg et items
+Budget Narrative: Provide a narrative budget justification for each of the budget items identified.

-Subtotal -
+Subtotal \\\\\

-TOTAL

-and investigative or example, provide th List items (e.g., rent, reproduction, telephone, janitorial or secton confidential funds) by major type and the basis of the compine square footage and the cost per square foot for rent, and pand how many months to rent. utation.
-For
+G. Other Costs.
+List items (e.g., rent, reproduction, telephone, security services, and investigative or confidential funds) by major type and the basis of the computation.
+For example, provide the square footage and the cost per square foot for rent, and provide a monthly rental cost and how many months to rent.

-Description Computation Cost
+Description

-Budget Narrative: identified.
-Provide a narrative budget justification for each of the budg et items
+Budget Narrative: Provide a narrative budget justification for each of the budget items identified.

-applicable to the project, construction costs should be included et Detail Worksheet. ed in this
+Important Note: If applicable to the project, construction costs should be included in this section of the Budget Detail Worksheet.

-TOTAL

-indirect cost rate.
-A be attached.
-If the a contacting the application approve a rate for the Indirect costs are allowed only if the applicant has a Federal copy of the rate approval, (a fully executed, negotiated agree applicant does not have an approved rate, one can be requesticant's cognizant Federal agency, which will review all document applicant organization, or if the applicant's accounting systems at the direct costs categories. eement), must ested by nentation and
+H. Indirect Costs.
+Indirect costs are allowed only if the applicant has a federally approved indirect cost rate.
+A copy of the rate approval, (a fully executed, negotiated agreement), must be attached.
+If the applicant does not have an approved rate, one can be requested by contacting the applicant's cognizant Federal agency, which will review all documentation and approve a rate for the applicant organization, or if the applicant's accounting system permits, costs may be allocated in the direct costs categories.

-Description Computation Cost
+Description

-TOTAL